-In fact, we do not observe higher uplifts for WorldSkills UK competitors when restricting the focus on individuals whose highest qualification level is 4 and above.
+In fact, we do not observe higher uplifts for WorldSkills UK competitors when restricting the focus on individuals whose highest qualification level is 4 and above - a group that generally includes a significant proportion of university graduates.
 This is due to two main factors:

-Average population earnings for level 4 qualifications were higher than for level 2 and level 3 qualifications.
-Earnings for competitors with a level 4 qualification were lower than those with a level 2 and level 3 qualification.
+- Average population earnings for level 4 qualifications were higher than for level 2 and level 3 qualifications. - Earnings for competitors with a level 4 qualification were lower than those with a level 2 and level 3 qualification.
 This may be due to differences in occupation undertaken by those with level 2 and level 3, compared with those which undertake a level 4 qualification.
 However, we were unable to ascertain what the main driver of this differences was using the survey data.

-These results suggest a strong association between participating in WorldSkills UK competition-based training and earning relatively more than a comparable peer group, specifically for the vast majority of competitors.
+These results suggest a strong association between participating in a WorldSkills UK competition and earning relatively more than a comparable peer group, specifically for the vast majority of competitors.

-Table 3Uplift in earnings for WorldSkills UK competitors by gender, highestqualification level and subject of study
+Table 3Uplift in earnings for WorldSkills UK competitors by gender,highest qualification level and subject of study